 • the principal prana vayus – the breathing mechanism and circulation of prana

-• the gunas - efficiency of energy use
+• the gunas – awareness and wisdom in how we use energy

 • the Ayurvedic doshas – body / personality type and imbalances